Skip to content

 But under this new strategy, our tracking looks a little more sophisticated.

-Traditional SEO metrics are included, but joined by a new emphasis on measuring conversions.
+Traditional SEO metrics are joined with a new emphasis on measuring conversions.

 We’re currently tracking: